• Skip to primary navigation

 Place a spoonful of filling on the pancake.

-Fold one end over the filling then both sides and then roll the crepe up from the bottom to form a roll.
+Fold one end over the filling.
+Then fold both sides.
+Finally, roll the crepe up from the bottom to form a roll.

 Repeat with the rest of the pancakes and the filling.

-Arrange them on a plate and sprinkle fried shallots or shrimp.
+Arrange the pancake rolls on a plate and sprinkle fried shallots or shrimp.
 Serve with fresh herbs, blanched bean sprouts, sliced cucumber, and Nuoc Cham.
 ENJOY!

 Banh Cuon (Vietnamese Fresh Rice Rolls)